There are 25 names matching your criteria.

 From the name of a province in Pakistan which was in undivided India... [more]

-In Maharashtra and Northern Karnataka states, Patil means "village chief" or the "biggest landowner".
+In Maharashtra and Northern Karnataka states, it means "village chief" or "biggest landowner".

 SINGH Indian (Sikh)